aidanborkan/FASTA/README.md

 - **Copper-binding proteins**
   `keyword: "Copper-binding" AND reviewed: true.`

-The application uses UniProt’s REST **stream endpoint** (`uniprotkb/stream`) to retrieve FASTA records directly from UniProt, ensuring results are current and reproducible.
+The application uses UniProt’s REST **stream endpoint** (`uniprotkb/stream`) to retrieve FASTA records directly from UniProt, ensuring results are up to date and reproducible.